 Under our director compensation program, we pay our non-employee directors a cash retainer for service on the board of directors and for service on each committee on which the director is a member.
 The chairman of the board and of each committee receive higher retainers for such service.
-These fees are payable in arrears in four equal quarterly installments on the last day of each quarter, provided that the amount of such payment will be prorated for any portion of such quarter that the director is not serving on our board of directors and no fee was payable in respect of any period prior to February 2, 2016, the effective date of the registration statement for our initial public offering.
-The fees paid to non-employee directors for service on the board of directors on which the director is a member are as follows:
+These fees are payable in arrears in four equal quarterly installments on the last day of each quarter, provided that the amount of such payment will be prorated for any portion of such quarter that the director is not serving on our board of directors or the relevant committee thereof and no fee was payable in respect of any period prior to February 2, 2016, the effective date of the registration statement for our initial public offering.
+The fees paid to non-employee directors for service on the board of directors and for service on each committee of the board of directors on which the director is a member are as follows:

-Member Chairman

-Annual Fee Annual Fee
+Aember ınual Fee hairman ınual Fee

 Board of Directors \$ 35,000 \$ 75,000

 Audit Committee \$ 7,500 \$ 15,000

 Compensation Committee \$ 5,000 \$ 10,000

 Nominating and Corporate Governance Committee \$ 4,000 \$ 8,000